Croiven/MaplestoryWebApp/README.md

 A comprehensive web application for managing MapleStory characters with React frontend, Node.js backend, PostgreSQL database, and Discord bot integration.

+This project has been done with vibe coding technique using Cursor AI-assisted integrated development environment.

 ## 🚀 Features

 - **Character Management**: Create, view, edit, and delete MapleStory characters